SaiM1710/troy-banks-audit/README.md

 ### One time set-up
 1. Create database
-   * python3.14 create_db.py
+   * python3.14 schema.py
-   * This creates troybanks_bills.db with all three tables.
+   * This creates troy_banks_relational.db with all three tables.
 2. Add your Gemini API key (only needed for gemini_app.py):
    * In .env file at project root
    * GEMINI_API_KEY=your_key_here